slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*

-> *'No, that is the great fallacy: the wisdom of old men.
+> *'That is the great fallacy: the wisdom of old men.
 They do not grow wise.
 They grow careful.' -- Ernest Hemingway*

 ### How to find mentors?